AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 <p>---------------</p>

 #### <ins>makeOrder.make</ins>
-<p>used to issue an order pertaining to a specific classification.
+<p>used to issue an order pertaining to a specific schema.
 Defines a message and initiates the transaction. </p>
 <p><strong>Function Signature</strong></p>

 `make: (